gaplo917/Ligatured-Hack/README.md

 a [pull request](https://github.com/ToxicFrog/Ligaturizer/pull/81) to fix that issue.

 However,
+* Too many fonts =>
-* it is too difficult for me to manually check all the output fonts' correctness.
+  * Too difficult for me to manually check all the output fonts' correctness.
-* Too many fonts that I don't use
+  * Too difficult to generalize automatic release phases
-* No container, No automatic CI/CD
+* No container for development

 # Download Ligatured Hack Fonts
 Go to [release](https://github.com/gaplo917/Ligatured-Hack/releases)